-MediaWiki is a open source wiki software written in PHP, originally for use on Wikipedia.
+MediaWiki is an open source wiki software written in PHP, originally for use on Wikipedia.
 It is now used by several other projects of the non-profit Wikimedia Foundation and by many other wikis.
-Very iftne use by IT departments to implement quickly a wiki, Mediawiki lacks many of the features an enterprise needs for a enterprise wide wiki.
-Look at Xwiki, TWiki ou Mindtouch Core for alternative,enterprise grade, wiki software.
+Very often use by IT departments to implement quickly a wiki, Mediawiki lacks many of the features an enterprise needs for a enterprise-wide wiki.
+Look at Xwikifor alternative,enterprise-grade, wiki software.

 Other open source Wiki software

 Tiki CMS/Groupware, also known as TikiWiki, is a powerful web-based Groupware and Content Management System (CMS), using PHP, ADOdb and smarty.
 It can be used to create all sorts of Web applications, Sites, Portals, Intranets and Extranets.
-It uses the wiki approach to CMS, transforming TikiWiki as a powerful open source wiki software.
+It’s developed by a large number of contributors that form the TikiWiki Community.

 FlexWiki is an open source wiki software based on Microsoft .NET technologies.

-PhpWiki is a open source wiki software writtent in PHP. interesting wiki features like Multiple storage backends, dynamic hyperlinking, themeable, scriptable by plugins, full authentication, ACLs and semantic wiki features.
+PhpWiki is an open source wiki software written in PHP. interesting wiki features like Multiple storage backends, dynamic hyperlinking, themeable, scriptable by plugins, full authentication, ACLs and semantic wiki features.

-SnipSnap is an open source weblog and wiki tool written in Java.
+SnipSnap is an open source weblog and wiki software written in Java.